When booking your visit to enjoy the small town feel of Michigan’s Jewel, consider looking into one of the famed Mackinac Island carriage tours.

 Whether you travel with your family, a partner, a friend, or on your own, you’ll never feel alone as you enjoy the narration of an engaging tour guide while you leisurely take in the charm and sights of Mackinac Island.

-Additional Information about visiting Mackinac Island:
+Tips for visiting Mackinac Island:

 When to visit: Mackinac Island is open year round but the best time to go is between April and October when pretty much everything is open and the island is thriving.
 The island is essentially a summer destination but is open in the late spring and early to late fall depending on weather.